MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 # Exercise 1: Upload marketing assets

 1. Download the image files (.png files) from the resource documents.
 Extract the files to a folder on your desktop.

 2. Log into Dynamics 365 Customer Insights - Journeys with your **admin** credentials.

-3. By default, you should be in the **Real-time marketing** area.
-Confirm that you are in **Real-time marketing** by opening the Area selector in the bottom left of the screen.
+3. By default, you should be in the **Real-time journeys** area.
+Confirm that you are in the **Real-time journeys** area by opening the **Area selector** in the bottom left of the screen.

 4. In the left menu, navigate to the **Assets** section.
 Select **Library.** Select the **+ New** button to open the upload files window.

 5. Select **+ Add files**, locate the 12 .png files on your local computer, and select them.

-6. While the upload window is open, add **tags** to the images.
+6. While the upload window is open, add a `logo` **tag** to contosologo.png

-	- contosologo.png – Add tag **logo**
-	- twitter.png - Add tag **social**
-	- facebook.png - Add tag **social**
-	- linkedin.png - Add tag **social**

-7. When you’re done adding tags, select **Upload.** Ensure 12 images files uploaded - a green checkmark with **Done** will appear underneath the file name.
+7. Select **Upload**.
+Ensure 12 images files uploaded - a green checkmark with **Done** will appear for each file.
 Select **Done**.

-8. Using the Filter search box, enter **con**.
-By default, this filter searches by the file name.
-Ensure the Contoso Insurance logo appears in the search results.
+8. Using the Filter search box, enter `con` By default, this filter searches by the file name.
+Verify the Contoso Insurance logo appears in the search results.

-10. These files will now be available for users to incorporate into their marketing operations.
+These files will now be available for users to incorporate into their marketing operations.

 # Exercise 2: Update existing contacts